 Upon expiry of the notice period, the company liquidation report, together with all documents and the copy of the newspaper bearing the 45- day notice, are submitted to the relevant authority, which in turn issues a license cancellation invoice.
 Upon payment of the fees, the administration then moves to grant the license cancellation certificate.

 There are many documents required during the closure of a company.
 Prior planning is vital to enable you to submit all the requirements without risking the expense of license renewal.
-The process can be straightforward and smooth for a freelancer in the UAE through engaging an experienced local consultant.
+The process can be straightforward and smooth for a freelancer in the UAE by engaging an experienced local consultant.